Shiv Sena slams RJD-Congress for branding Owaisi’s AIMIM as BJP's B-Team

-New Delhi, July 17 (IANS) Shiv Sena on Thursday hit out at the Rashtriya Janata Dal (RJD) and Congress for branding Asaduddin Owaisi’s party, the All India Majlis-e-Ittehadul Muslimeen (AIMIM), as the “B-Team” of the BJP.
+New Delhi: Shiv Sena on Thursday hit out at the Rashtriya Janata Dal (RJD) and Congress for branding Asaduddin Owaisi’s party, the All India Majlis-e-Ittehadul Muslimeen (AIMIM), as the “B-Team” of the BJP.

 Shiv Sena accused the two parties of “arrogance” and “hypocrisy”, saying their rejection of AIMIM’s proposal to join the Mahagathbandhan in Bihar reveals an "ego-driven" political mindset.